Sturgis, Michigan: Airport

 The City owns and operates Kirsch Municipal Airport (KIRS), which is located in the northwest corner of the city.
-Kirsch Municipal is a general aviation airport and features two runways; the primary runway is 5,200 feet long with a secondary, crosswind runway 3,457 feet long.
+Kirsch Municipal is a general aviation airport and features two runways; the primary runway is 5,200 ft long with a secondary, crosswind runway 3,457 ft long.

 Railroad

 Sturgis is served by Michigan Southern Railroad Company for commercial rail service.

 The historic Sturgis Train Depot, built in 1895, is one of the oldest train depots in West Michigan.
 In 2014, it was moved across town and is now being renovated to become the home of the Sturgis Historical Museum.

 History

 The Sturgis Memorial Hospital was built in 1925 and was updated for medical offices in 1992.

 Founding of the community

 Construction of the Carnegie Library in Sturgis began in 1908 with a dedication on April 2, 1909.

 In 1827, Judge John Sturgis came to the St. Joseph Valley area in southern Michigan territory and settled in what is now Sturgis.
 The original site of his home can be seen at Pioneer Park, maintained by the City of Sturgis.
 Legend has it that Sturgis was chosen as the town's name because Mrs. John Sturgis baked a pan of biscuits and sent them to a surveying party near their cabin.
 Lewis Cass, who later became governor, was part of that surveying party.
 When the time came to name the town, Governor Cass remembered the biscuits and was insistent that the town be named Sturgis.
 In 1896, Sturgis officially became a city.